bennyekop/coma-blog/content/pages/1--about/index.md

 title: About
 ---

-This site is built with GatsbyJS [ComaBlog](https://github.com/bennyekop/gatsby-starter-hero-blog), a [GatsbyJS](https://www.gatsbyjs.org/) boiler.
+This site is built with GatsbyJS [ComaBlog](https://github.com/bennyekop/coma-blog), a [GatsbyJS](https://www.gatsbyjs.org/) boiler theme.

 ### Features: